grahammendick/NavigationNewline/README.md

 Rerunning the app, the network tab shows that the Book component is code split and the details fetch no longer waits for the load to complete.

 ## Nested UI
+The student learns how to create a nested UI without waterfalls.

+We turn the book details view into a nested UI by adding a hyperlink that reveals the book's table of contents.
+The hyperlink passes a 'show' indicator in navigation data, `<RefreshLink navigationData={{ show: ‘contents’ }} includeCurrentData={true} />`.
+We create a Contents component that fetches a book's table of contents from the REST API.
+The Book component renders the Contents component when the show indicator is set.

+Running the app with the network tab open, it's good to see that the table of contents aren't fetched until they're needed - when the hyperlink is clicked.
+But reloading the web page, with the contents expanded, uncovers a waterfall.
+The table of contents fetch doesn't begin until the Book component code is loaded and the book details request returns.
+Because the fetch is inside the Contents component, it can't start until the component renders.

+We fetch the table of contents inside the BookLoader component instead of the Contents component.
+That way the fetch runs in parallel with the book details fetch.
+We pass the Promise into the Contents component so that it renders the table when the fetch completes.
+Checking the network tab again shows that the waterfall has disappeared with all three requests starting together.

+We managed to remove the waterfall because, although the UI is nested, the route configuration isn't.
+The flat configuration means the BookLoader component handles all URLs to the ‘book' State.
+The BookLoader component receives all the navigation data, including the ‘show’ indicator, so it can start the nested fetch immediately.

+The UI is nested but the route isn't yet.
+When the table of contents is expanded for the 'Fullstack React' book, for example, then the URL says 'book?slug=fullstack-react&show=contents'.
+We turn this into a nested URL by configuring a route of '/our-book/{slug}+/{show}'.
+Without touching any code at all, the URL changes to '/our-book/fullstack-react/contents'.

 ## Unit Testing